-An izakaya is a place to go after work is finished to drink and share light snacks between friends or colleagues.
-If we want to look into the origins of this type of establishment, one must look back to the Edo period (1603 C.E. – 1868 C.E.), in which a sake merchant who was serving a tasting of several of his beverages in the corner of his shop decided it would be a nice touch to also serve local delicacies with the alcohol.
+An izakaya is a place to go after work is finished to drink alcohol and share light snacks between friends or colleagues.
+Suppose we want to look into the origins of this type of establishment.
+In that case, one must look back to the Edo period (1603 C.E. – 1868 C.E.), in which a sake merchant who was serving a tasting of several of his beverages in the corner of his shop decided it would be a nice touch also to serve local delicacies with the alcohol.

 Until the 70s, they were an oasis for salarymen—middle-aged men who worked for companies.
-However, a new generation, which included women in the workforce, started to make their way into the izakaya.
+However, a new generation, including women in the workforce, started to make their way into the izakaya.
 Today, you’ll find that these establishments host many different types of groups, all of which want to unwind and have a good time.

 While, traditionally, these establishments were found in Japan, you may find some version of them anywhere a large population of Japanese emigrated to work.
 So that means that you’ll find them in many major cities.

 What Do We Eat at an Izakaya

-There’s a large variance in what is regionally favored.
-As well, Izakaya in other countries may cater to a wider range of tastes.
-However, what is assured, as in most types of drinking establishment around the world, the fare will be relatively inexpensive and satisfying.
+There’s a significant variance in what is regionally favored.
+Izakaya in other countries may also cater to a broader range of tastes.
+However, what is assured, as, in most types of drinking establishments around the world, the fare will be relatively inexpensive and satisfying.

 While it’s crunchy on the outside and chewy on the inside, it isn’t the star attraction of the dish.
-Atop the pancake may be pork belly, shredded cabbage, squid, and other savory items.
-It’s all drizzled with kewpie mayonnaise—made using only the egg yolk—tonkatsu sauce—which is a combination of Worcestershire sauce, oyster sauce, and sugar—and a bit of katsuobushi, or bonito flakes.
+Atop the pancake maybe pork belly, shredded cabbage, squid, and other savory items.
+It’s all drizzled with kewpie mayonnaise—made using only the egg yolk—tonkatsu sauce—a combination of Worcestershire sauce, oyster sauce, and sugar—and a bit of katsuobushi, or bonito flakes.

 This dish comes with associations of street vendors, who sell it on sticks.
 It is a soy-marinated whole squid that is grilled whole and then served sliced into rings.
 It’s very simple and satisfying.